SIN3R6Y/OVT/README.md

 # License

-OVT is licensed under the MIT license, see LICENSE.txt for more information.
+OVT is licensed under the MIT license, see LICENSE for more information.